ABracha/PFAUST/README.md

 ![PFAUST_image](assets/pfaust.png)

 ## Dataset Creation
 Each shape in the FAUST dataset was processed by selecting \( m \) vertices at random, and removing all other vertices within a geodesic radius \( r \) around each selected vertex.
-Only the largest connected component was retained, ensuring the remaining has one connecting component.
+Only the largest connected component was retained, ensuring the remaining shape has one connecting component.

 ## Datasets
 ### PFAUST-M